mnovati/novagraph/README.md

   database : <database>,
   ssl      : { ca: fs.readFileSync('./setup/rds-ca-2015-root.pem') } // if using AWS RDS
 });

 NovaGraph.COGNITO.init({
   region: <aws region>,
   cognitoUserPoolId: <cognito pool>,
   tokenUse: "access",
   tokenExpiration: 3600000
 });

-NovaGraph.CONSTANTS.setObjectTypes({
-  PROFILE: 0
+NovaGraph.CONSTANTS.setObjects({
+  0: {
+      name: 'Profile',
+      instance: GObject,
+      privacy: {
+        cansee: [new GAllowAllRule()],
+        canmodify: [new GAllowViewerObjectRule()],
+        cancreate: [new GDenyAllRule()],
+      },
+      index: [], // index certain field
+      unique_index: ['cognito_username'], // indexes that are unique
+      text_index: [
+        0: ['field_name'], // full text search indexes
+      ],
+      geo_index: ['field_name'], // lat lng will be indexed for geo based queries },
  });
-NovaGraph.CONSTANTS.setObjectMap({
-  O: GObject
+ NovaGraph.CONSTANTS.setEdges({
+   0: {
+      name: 'ProfileToFriend',
+      instance: GEdge,
+      privacy: {
+        cansee: [new GAllowAllRule],
+        canmodify: [new GAllowViewerEdgeRule(SOURCE)],
+        cancreate: [new GAllowViewerEdgeRule(SOURCE)],
+      },
+      from_type: [0],
+      to_type: [0],
+      reverse_edge: 'self',
+   },
 });
-NovaGraph.CONSTANTS.setEdgeTypes({
-  FOLLOW: 0
-});
-NovaGraph.CONSTANTS.setObjectMap({
-  O: GEdge
-});

-NOTE: for Privacy, you'll need to subclass GObject and GEdge for given types, and implement appropriate privacy rules.
-By default everyone can see and do anything.
+NOTE: Some privacy rules are built in, others you can write easily in your own code.

 ==USAGE==

 You'll like want to verify the identity of the caller.
 This will return a Viewer object that is required by all other callsites.

-var viewer = NovaGraph.COGNITO.validate(viewer_id_uuid, viewer_cognito_access_token);
+var viewer = await ViewerUtil.validate(new Cognito(DB), req);

-This will confirm the viewer is who they say they are.
+This will confirm the viewer is who they say they are by looking at the 'token' field in the headers of the request.
 THIS REQUIRES THE VIEWER'S PROFILE OBJECT - the only object type forced by this module - TO CONTAIN THE COGNITO UUID IN IT'S DATA, under the key cognito_uuid.
+If you create a profile using the code in NovaGraph, this will be done and protected for you.

 To make DB queries see the DB file, but a sample fetch might look like: var result = await NovaGraph.DB.getObject(viewer, uuid_to_fetch_object_for);